Clover Hill Tavern

-The Clover Hill Tavern with its guest house and slave quarters are structures within the Appomattox Court House National Historical Park.
+The Clover Hill Tavern with its guest house and slave quarters are structures within the Appomattox Court House National Historical Park in Appomattox County, Virginia.
 They were registered in the National Park Service's database of Official Structures on October 15, 1966.

 The tavern was built by two brothers as a stagecoach stop for the line they started in 1809 between Richmond and Lynchburg, Virginia.
 They had bought a farm at Clover Hill which was halfway between these town.
 It came with a small building that served as headquarters for their enterprise.
 This was expanded into a tavern and a guest house inn for travelers.
 It was a popular rest stop and prospered, eventually turning into a village.

 History

 The tavern originally opened in 1819 on the Richmond-Lynchburg Road for travelers and is the oldest original structure in the village of Appomattox Court House, with the exception of the Sweeney Prizery outside of the local of the village but within the Park.
-It became a popular rest stop and over-night lodging for the stagecoach travelers.
 The Clover Hill Tavern inn grew and farmhouses grew up around it soon after it opened.
 It was built by Alexander Patteson and his brother Lilburne Patteson as a stagecoach stop for the line between Cumberland County and Lynchburg.
-The Patteson brothers formed a partnership in 1809 to develop a stagecoach line between Richmond, Virginia, and Lynchburg.
-They purchased the farm acreage of Clover Hill in 1814, which was about halfway between these towns.
-The land came with an existing small frame dwelling which they used as the headquarters for their stagecoach business.

-There was much optimism after the War of 1812.
-The brothers made considerable money since there was a good economic boom starting in 1815.
-Clover Hill developed into a thriving commercial village with many people passing through into the "frontier states", such as Kentucky, Tennessee, and Indiana.
-Lilburne died in 1816.
-In 1819, Alexander built a -story, four-bay structure as his main residence for his large family.
-This also served as a tavern.
-Patteson also built a three-story tavern guest house to go with the tavern.
-The residence became the Clover Hill Tavern with the guest house converted into an additional dining room and additional guest rooms.